Basil Dearden (1961)

 The same applies to the character of Laura, the judge’s daughter Farr wed when she was only nineteen – a marriage of convenience to her husband in more ways than one.
 When, near the end of the film, Laura asks her husband what he wants her to do, it reminds you that Victim is describing a social order which now seems benighted in terms of the balance of power between men and women, as well as sexual behaviour.
 Sylvia Syms is a limited and an obvious actress but she’s moving when she asks this question because she persuades you that Laura may not have an opinion of her own.
 However, the condition of the Farrs’ marriage isn’t well worked out (or conveyed at any rate) – again, one suspects, because the film-makers, although they’ve taken on a controversial subject, pussyfoot around some of its implications.
 Laura’s widowed brother (Alan MacNaughtan) tries to find out about the physical side of things between his sister and her husband; these siblings are so discreet in what they say that we’re none the wiser.
 If Laura were a more sophisticated woman you could believe that her reply to her brother – ‘Yes, it’s been all right’ – is a simple euphemism but Syms’ Laura seems too artless for any kind of subterfuge.
 That naivety makes it harder to believe too that (as we’re supposed to accept) she knew about Farr’s sexuality before they were married and accepted it.
 Is it likely that a protected upper middle-class teenage girl of the fifties would have known much, if anything, about homosexuality?
 It’s nearly incredible that Laura would have had the self-confidence to think she could get it out of her husband’s system.

 When I wrote a note on The League of Gentlemen the other week, I wondered whether Philip Green’s martial score, although Basil Dearden used it effectively, would have been any different in a film that was straightforwardly admiring of British military men.
 Green’s excessively ominous music here, especially in the early stages, could hardly have been higher-pitched if Victim had been a send-up of a dark secrets thriller; and Dearden, perhaps because he believed strongly in the message of the film, tends to overdo things.
 Some of the playing in the smaller parts may be relatively strong because the director thought these roles less important and the actors are less pressured in them.
 Hilton Edwards and David Evans are especially good as a camp couple who turn out to be engaged in a form of extortion other than the central blackmailing.
 They sit and eavesdrop conversations in a pub whose regulars include some other vivid characters – a blowsy, middle-aged bottle blonde (Mavis Villiers), and Donald Churchill as the pal of ‘Boy’ Barrett (Peter McEnery), the young man Melville Farr got too friendly with but who tried his best to keep the blackmailers off the barrister.
 It’s Barrett’s suicide in a police cell that draws Farr inescapably into the intrigue.
 Anthony Nicholls and Peter Copley are covertly gay pillars of the legal establishment, Dennis Price a well-known actor who’s part of the same clique.
-Charles Lloyd Pack is the frightened barber.
+Charles Lloyd Pack is a frightened barber.
 The two policemen on the case are a liberal-minded detective inspector (well played by John Barrie) and his puritanical sidekick (badly played by John Cairney).
 Alan Howard has a cameo as a sexually ambiguous friend of Barrett’s, another married man.

 3 August 2011